HelenHelene/eportfolio/SEPM/SEPM_Unit10.md

 # Unit 10: Software Quality Monitoring in Python

-Welcome to Week 10, in which we will have a practical experience of achieving software quality monitoring in Python.

-In this unit we shall:
- - Experiment with the use of Python linters to support the development of high-quality code.
- - Consider how the concept of software quality has evolved over time.
- - Examine how to recover a software engineering scenario from failure.
+In this unit, I gained practical experience in achieving software quality monitoring in Python.
+This included experimenting with Python linters to support the development of high-quality code, considering how the concept of software quality has evolved over time, and examining how to recover a software engineering scenario from failure.

 ### Learning Outcomes
-On completion of this unit you will be able to:
- - Use Python linters to implement quality code.
- - Describe how the concept of software quality has evolved over time.
- - Make suggestions on techniques to recover a software engineering project which has been considered to have failed.
+On completion of this unit, I will be able to use Python linters to implement quality code, describe how the concept of software quality has evolved over time, and make suggestions on techniques to recover a software engineering project that has been considered a failure.

 ### Artefacts
 I have completed the following activities to meet these learning outcomes, which are recorded in the link below: